kolletzki/Cake.UncUtils/README.md

 # Cake.UncUtils

-This is a collection of UNC extensions for [Cake](http://cakebuild.net).
+This is a collection of UNC aliases for [Cake](http://cakebuild.net).

 ## Usage
 ```csharp